RedisLabs/raft/docs/Using.md

 Log compaction
 ------------------

-Over time, log file will grow.
-Library does not initiate log compaction itself.
-Application should decide when to take a snapshot. (e.g if log file grows over a limit)
+Over time, the log file will grow.
+The library does not initiate log compaction itself.
+The application should decide when to take a snapshot. (e.g. if the log file grows over a limit)

 These are the steps when you want to save a snapshot:

 - Call `raft_begin_snapshot()`.
-- Save `last_applied_term` and `last_applied_index` and node configuration in to the snapshot.
+- Save `last_applied_term` and `last_applied_index` and node configuration into the snapshot.
-- Save snapshot to the disk.
+- Save the snapshot to the disk.
 - Call `raft_end_snapshot()`

 e.g